VogelPapaFinn/SmallConfigs/README.md

 - config_file.h
 - config_file.cpp

-Include the header file where you need it
+Include the header file where you want to use the lib:
 $ #include "config_file.h"
 ```